 How Liability is Different in Commercial Truck Accidents

-Responsibility is a second major factor in how commercial truck accidents are different from car accidents.
+Responsibility is a second major factor in how commercial truck accident cases are different from car accident cases.
 Commercial trucking is regulated by the Federal Motor Carrier Safety Administration or FMCSA.

 The FMCSA regulates all areas of safety for the trucking industry from trucking company standards to commercial driver schedules.
 Companies and drivers are responsible for the safety of their vehicles, loads, and driving standards.